Directed Acyclic Graph Convolutional Networks: Proof of Proposition

 with $\bbJ := (\bbI -\bbA) \sum_{\ell=1}^{\infty} (\bbA')^{\ell}$.
 Since $\bbA$ is strictly lower triangular (as it corresponds to a DAG), it follows that $\bbJ$ is also strictly lower triangular.
 Similarly, we obtain

 where $\bbG := \sum_{\ell=1}^{\infty} \bbA^{\ell} (\bbI - \bbA')$ is strictly lower triangular.

 Substituting \eqref{eq:S} and \eqref{eq:S_inv} into \eqref{eq:equality}, we obtain

 The last two terms involve products of diagonal and strictly lower-triangular matrices, which remain strictly lower-triangular.
-Therefore, the diagonal values of $\bbD_k$ are completely determined by those of $\bbD_k'$.
-Since we have $\bbD_k \neq \bbD_k'$ by construction, then $\bbS_k \neq \bbS_k'$ and the results follows. $\square$
+Therefore, the diagonal values of $\bbD_k$ are completely determined by those of $\bbD_k'$. { Recall that $[\bbD_k]_{ii}=1$ if and only if node {$v_i$} is a predecessor of node {$v_k$}, and 0 otherwise.
+Hence, the set $\{\bbD_k\}_{k\in\ccalV}$ uniquely encodes the ancestor sets of all nodes.
+Moreover, the support of $\bbW=(\bbI-\bbA)^{-1}$ coincides with the reachability relation of the DAG, i.e., $W_{ij}\neq 0$ if and only if node {$v_j$} reaches node {$v_i$}.
+Therefore, $\bbW \neq \bbW'$ implies that the reachability relations of $\ccalD$ and $\ccalD'$ differ, and consequently there exists at least one node whose ancestor set is different.
+This contradicts the assumption that $\bbS_k=\bbS_k'$ when $\bbW\neq\bbW'$, and the result follows.} $\square$